-Courses required to meet Core Areas vary by emphasis (Art, Dance, Music, Musical Theatre, Theatre).
+Courses applied to meet AGEC-A requirements vary by emphasis (Art, Dance, Music, Musical Theatre, Theatre).
 Refer to the Program (Degree) Search at curriculum.maricopa.edu for specific course requirements.
 Some courses may be met by Required Courses or Restricted Electives.
-Some of these courses also have Awareness Area designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as their respective Core Area, Required Course(s) or Restricted Elective(s).
+Some of these courses also have Awareness Area designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as other AGEC requirements, Required Course(s) or Restricted Elective(s).
 AGEC designations are subject to change.
-Courses may meet more than one requirement but are only counted once toward the total credits for the degree.See AGEC matrix for each course's value(s) in the semester it is taken.
+Courses may meet more than one requirement but are only counted once toward the total credits for the degree.
+See AGEC matrix for each course's value(s) in the semester it is taken

-1. First-Year Composition [FYC]
+Α. First-Year Composition [FYC]

 ENG101 OR ENG107

 AND ENG102 OR ENG108

-2 .
-Literacy and Critical Inquiry [L]
+В. Literacy and Critical Inquiry [L]

-3 .
-Mathematical Applications [MA]
+C. Mathematical Applications [MA]

-4 Requires a course in college mathematics (MAT140, MAT141, MAT142, MAT145, MAT146) or college algebra (MAT150, MAT151, MAT155, MAT156) or pre calculus (MAT187) or higher [MA]-approved general education course. .
-Computer/Statistics/Quantitative Applications [CS]
+Requires a course in college mathematics (MAT140, MAT141, MAT142, MAT145, MAT146) or college algebra (MAT150,

-5

-Major specific pathways for the AAFA will specify courses to be taken to fulfill the Humanities, Arts and Design area.
-Students should refer to their specific pathway for courses to meet this requirement.
+MAT151, MAT152, MAT155, MAT156) or pre calculus (MAT187) or higher [MA]-approved general education course.

+D. Computer/Statistics/Quantitative Applications [CS]

+E. Humanities, Arts and Design [HU]

-6 .
-Social-Behavioral Sciences [SB]
+F. Social-Behavioral Sciences [SB]

 Students are encouraged to choose course work from more than one discipline.

-7 Natural Sciences [SQ/SG]
+G. Natural Sciences [SQ/SG]

 The lecture courses selected for Natural Sciences must include or be accompanied by the corresponding laboratory courses for a total of four credits each.
 Credits for lecture and lab components may be combined or each may carry separate credit.
 At least four credits must be designated as SQ-Science Quantitative.
 Eight credits of SG-Science General will not satisfy this requirement.

-B. A wareness Areas
+Н. Awareness Areas

-ome courses may be used to satisfy both a Core Area and one or more Awareness Area(s).
-(See AGEC matrix for urrent course values.)
+Courses may be used to satisfy other AGEC requirements and one or more Awareness Area(s).
+(See AGEC matrix for current course values.)

 1. Cultural Diversity in the United States [C]

-2 .
-Global Awareness [G] OR Historical Awareness [H]
+2. Global Awareness [G] OR Historical Awareness [H]

-V. M CCCD Additional Requirements
+v.
+MCCCD Additional Requirements

+ese requirements may be shared with other AGEC requirements.
+See the AGEC matrix on aztransfer.com for course signations.

+Α. Oral Communication

+Refer to emphasis area (Art, Dance, Music, Musical Theatre, Theatre) for specific COM course required from the

+following:

+COM100 [SB] Introduction to Human Communication OR r the most current information regarding common policies degree requirements, log on to https://curriculum.maricopa.edu/curriculum/ grees-certificates/associate-degrees/academic-policies